doctorfree/nvim-lazyman/markdown/nvims.1.md

 The Lazyman Neovim configuration provides `vimdoc` help for the `nvims` and `neovides` shell functions.
-While in Neovim using the `nvim-Lazyman` configuration, view the `vimdoc` help for the `nvims` shell function with the command `:help Nvims-nvims`.
+While in Neovim using the `nvim-Lazyman` configuration, view the `vimdoc` help for the `nvims` shell function with the command `:help Nvims`.
 A shortcut key binding for this help command has been configured.
 Use `,hn` to quickly access the `vimdoc` help for `nvims`.

 ## AUTHORS